 It is important to get an idea of the amount of maintenance loan you may receive in advance.

 Personally, despite how awkward it was, I sat down with my parents and asked them for information on their income and used a ‘maintenance loan calculator’ online to get an approximate idea of how much I would receive.

 This allowed me to see what help I would receive from student finance, enabled me to open a conversation with my parents regarding how much they can support me, and led me to be able to properly work out what money I would have available at university.

 As a result, I knew I needed to work to save money to support myself through university.

 This is completely fine, and most students need to.
-The University of York is so supportive with helping students access part-time jobs through the Careers Gateway, posting job availabilities on the website, and employing students yearly in their campus outlets.
+The University of York is so supportive with helping students access part-time jobs through Handshake, posting job availabilities on the website, and employing students yearly in their campus outlets.
 Other options to find jobs that have been helpful for me have been Indeed and York Hospitality Facebook group.
 But there are so many options, so please do not worry about not finding a job.

 I currently work two jobs alongside my studies.
 But this is definitely not required – I am still working the same hours across both that I easily could at one.
 It works for me though and I’m so glad I have them.
 It allows me to have a break away from my studies and the intense environment of a student house/halls.
 I can direct all my focus on my job, and work with a completely different group of people I would have never encountered otherwise!